iliyass-zamouri/ecommerce-backend/README.md

 - See how to configure email class in [Subscribe] class.
 - Check the markdown in views/email/subscribe.blade.php.
 - Check [PublicController] function [subscribe].
+- activate the unsecured apps in the google account settings!!
 ---------------------------------------------
 ## Contributing